-The Music Institute of Chicago uses the power of music to educate, inspire and bring comfort to the communities we serve.
-Through Music as Service, MIC partners with organizations serving the aged, homeless, disabled, sick, or lonely and connects them with MIC student musicians of all ages and levels interested in sharing music as volunteers to those in our community who need music most.
+The Music Institute of Chicago uses the power of music to educate, inspire, and bring comfort to the communities we serve.
+Through our various programs, MIC partners with organizations serving the elderly, homeless, disabled, ill, or lonely, connecting them with MIC student musicians of all ages and levels who are interested in sharing music as volunteers with those in our community who need it most.

 Programs